wilsonmar/wilsonmar.github.io/_posts/2020-05-09-github-actions.md

 This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to using GitHub's Actions to build at low cost, quickly.

-GitHub Actions enables software development teams to configure Infrastructure as Code (IaC) for Continuous Integration for NodeJs and a wide range of programming languages.
+GitHub Actions enables software development teams to configure Infrastructure as Code (IaC) for Continuous Integration <a target="_blank" href="https://help.github.com/actions/language-and-framework-guides/using-nodejs-with-github-actions">for NodeJs</a> and a wide range of programming languages.

 When developers can merge and deploy code many times in a single day, they can achieve Agile DevOps.

 ## Actions in Jobs triggering Workflows